Programie/NetworkMusicPlayer/README.md

 ### Server

 The server provides a central database for all players.
-Every player connects to the server and requests the library/playlists and audio stream from it.
+Every player connects to the server and requests the library/playlists and audio stream from it using the REST API.

-Clients request data like track information or the audio stream from the server using an REST API.

 In this way, it's easy to access your whole music collection from any (internet connected) place on the world.
+You just have to forward the HTTP port.

 ### Player

-The player connects to the server and simply plays the media in the library.
+The player connects to the server and plays the media in the library.

+### Web interface

+The web interface is used to manage your whole media library.
+This includes creating (smart) playlists, edit meta data or manage the files (e.g. delete or reorganize).